Bob Kevoian: Entertainment career

 After touring the U.S. for three years as sound engineer of The Young Americans, Kevoian began his radio career at WMBN in Petoskey, Michigan, in 1979.
 That lasted until 1982, when Kevoian joined cross-town WJML where Bob and Tom teamed up as a regular morning show.
 "We were there for 12 to 18 months," Kevoian recalls.
 The pairing of one of syndicated radio's most successful morning shows came when radio personality-by-day Kevoian moonlighted as a bartender at Harbor Springs, Michigan's Bar Harbor.
 "In small town radio, you needed to supplement your income by doing anything," the Long Beach State University alum states.
 "Tom came in after a J. Geils concert at Castle Farms in [nearby] Charlevoix and ordered a drink.
 At the end of the bar was another guy who worked in Country radio."
-The two radio talents were talking about the inferior nature of their respective stations’ cart machines.
+The two radio talents were talking about the inferior nature of their respective stations' cart machines.
 "Tom overheard us and asked if we worked in radio and I told him I was doing middays," Kevoian remembers.
 "Tom said he did a year of radio in Florida, but was out of work and wanted to visit the station and look at the trades.
 Two days later, he was hired as my PD; it was pretty wild."
 They achieved a 44 share in the ratings and in order to get rid of them the competition made a compilation tape of their best bits and mailed it to the Superstars Convention, a gathering of program directors from 300 stations, where it was played.
 They started getting offers from all over the country.
 He is the producer, director, writer and composed credits for The Bob and Tom Show Home Movie, 2004.
-Bob participated in the Bob and Tom Radio: The Comedy Tour shows recorded in Anderson, Indiana.
-Bob has personally produced over 15,000 "bits" used in his show, some of which are actually his original ideas.
+Kevoian participated in the Bob and Tom Radio: The Comedy Tour shows recorded in Anderson, Indiana.
+Kevoian has personally produced over 15,000 "bits" used in his show, some of which are actually his original ideas.

 Retirement

-On November 5, 2015, after being inducted along with Tom Griswold into the National Radio Hall of Fame, Bob announced his retirement effective at the end of 2015.
+On November 5, 2015, after being inducted along with Tom Griswold into the National Radio Hall of Fame, Kevoian announced his retirement effective at the end of 2015.
 His last live show as co-host aired on December 17, 2015.
-On November 17, 2016 Bob and Tom were reunited when they were inducted into the Indiana Broadcasters Hall of Fame.
-Bob made his first post-retirement appearance as a guest host on April 3, 2017, when the show was in Cincinnati for the Cincinnati Reds home opener.
-Bob returned again on December 8, 2017, filling in for Tom Griswold.
-Bob returned March 30, 2018 and March 28, 2019 for the Cincinnati Reds opening day broadcast and again on May 24, 2019 for the Indianapolis 500 Bob and Tom Show.
-Bob returned once again on April 17, 2020 to the show.
+On November 17, 2016, Bob and Tom were reunited when they were inducted into the Indiana Broadcasters Hall of Fame.
+Kevoian made his first post-retirement appearance as a guest host on April 3, 2017, when the show was in Cincinnati for the Cincinnati Reds home opener.
+Kevoian returned again on December 8, 2017, filling in for Tom Griswold.
+Kevoian returned March 30, 2018, and March 28, 2019, for the Cincinnati Reds opening day broadcast and again on May 24, 2019, for the Indianapolis 500 Bob and Tom Show.
+Kevoian returned once again on April 17, 2020, to the show.